mastilovicmasa/soa-team-15/README.md

 # 📌 Project Overview

-**Trail Explorer** is a microservices-based web application built as a **student project** for the *Service-Oriented Architectures* course.
+**Explorer** is a microservices-based web application built as a **student project** for the *Service-Oriented Architectures* course.
 The system demonstrates a complete service-oriented platform containing independently deployable services, containerization, event-driven communication, and advanced architectural concepts such as **API Gateway**, **SAGA pattern**, **gRPC**, **NoSQL databases**, and **distributed monitoring/tracing**.

 The platform supports three roles: **Administrator**, **Guide**, and **Tourist**, and provides functionalities such as user management, blog creation, tour creation, tour purchasing, following users, map interaction, and real-time tour execution tracking.

 The project was developed through multiple coursework milestones, each introducing new architectural requirements and complexity.
+It was created as a team project involving four students, with each team member responsible for implementing a distinct subset of functionalities and microservices.

 # 📌 System Architecture (Short Summary)